karol-f/ngMario/README.md

 It was prepared as an experiment for local JavaScript meetup. **It's in early phase and might not work for you**.
 Tested in newest Chrome and Opera.

+This project is build on top of the [FullScreenMario](https://github.com/Diogenesthecynic/FullScreenMario) and [Reveal.js](https://github.com/hakimel/reveal.js/) and controlled by AngularJS.

 ### Controls
 Use keyboard arrow keys: **left/rigt/top/bottom**